 This is my first attempt to add appliqué shapes to a wool quilt.
 This “split quilt” is embellished with Mother of Pearl + leather buttons.

-My initial design concept was inspired by the “button blankets” of the Northwest Coastal Tribes of mid-19th century.
-But, of course, while keeping the tradition of the borders and buttons, the remainder of the quilt became something of my own as I brought it into the 21st century.
+My initial design concept was inspired by the “button blankets” of the Northwest Coastal Tribes of the mid-19th century.
+However, while keeping the tradition of the borders and buttons, the remainder of the quilt became something of my own as I brought it into the 21st century.

 60” x 48”